pebbe/zmq3/README.md

 ## To do

  * Re-implementing the remaining examples for [ØMQ - The Guide](http://zguide.zeromq.org/page:all).
-   Currently, all examples from chapters 1 to 3 are finished, and a few of chapter 4.
+   Currently, all examples from chapters 1 to 4 are finished.